jsa-aerial/saite/README.md

 # saite

+**Saite** is a Clojure(Script) client/server application for the creation and sharing of interactive documents.
+Documents fully support creation of interactive visualizations, coupled with editors, markdown and LaTex.
+They may be saved and shared via any number of means, as the external format is simply text.
+End user creation of documents is highly declarative in form and nature.

-**Saite** is a Clojure(Script) mini "client/server" application for exploratory creation of interactive visualizations based in [Vega-Lite](https://vega.github.io/vega-lite/) (VGL) and/or [Vega](https://vega.github.io/vega/) (VG) specifications.
+[Vega-Lite](https://vega.github.io/vega-lite/) (VGL) and/or [Vega](https://vega.github.io/vega/) (VG) specifications.
 These specifications are declarative and completely specified by _data_ (JSON maps).
 VGL compiles into the lower level grammar of VG which in turn compiles to a runtime format utilizting lower level runtime environments such as [D3](https://d3js.org/), HTML5 Canvas, and [WebGL](https://github.com/vega/vega-webgl-renderer).

 Visualizations are formed from parameterized [templates](https://github.com/jsa-aerial/hanami#templates-substitution-keys-and-transformations) which are recursively transformed into legal VGL or VG specifications.
 In Saite, creating and transforming these templates is generally done on the server side in typical REPL style development.
 Transformed templates (with their data or data source) are sent to one or more sessions (brower viewers) for rendering.